JosephLalli/phasing_T2T/README.md

 - Evaluate switch error rate when phasing a small number of samples (aka the 39 HPRC samples) using 2502 unrelated samples from the pedigree-informed 1KGP phased panel dataset as a reference (with the HPRC samples and parents excluded, of course)
     - Measures accuracy in most realistic use case
     - Measure switch error rate when only phasing common variants, and when phasing all variants
+        - Common variant error rate and rare variant error rate are the same, suggesting an error in this statistic.
+The error is noted, and will be corrected shortly.

 The files produced by SHAPEIT5's switch program are located in the 'phasing_stats' folder.